dylanhayes/dylanhayes.github.io/_posts/2024-03-03-Copilot-Pro-For-Life.md

 title: Copilot Pro for everyday life (Part I)
 ---

 # Adventures in Copilot Pro

+There's a Copilot for everything Microsoft these days.
+This time, we're going to take a look at how to bring Copilot home.

 ## A purpose

 When Copilot Pro finally became available on Personal and Family subscriptions, I thought I would try out it.
 Having used Copilot in what was called it’s Bing Chat incarnation, and Chat GPT Plus, I was keen to find out if Copilot Pro might dethrone ChatGPT Plus as my go to AI tooling.
+To test how it worked, I thought I would try a series of tasks I needed to acomplish in running a cub scout section.
+Naturally, I use IT and Microsoft services to try and make things easy, and this was the perfect place to see how these worlds crossed over.

  Before we get down to use cases, I think it’s helpful to explain how Copilot Pro fits into the rest of the Copilot offerings and other Generative AI services.

 ## Exactly which Copilot are we talking about with Copilot Pro?